EternityForest/AnyoneCanDoIt/README.md

 There are few luxuries that can compare to *not* having to carry a bunch of heavy crap.
-Be very careful about the weight of the things you buy, if you will be carrying them even a short while, and ruthlessly prune or upgrade anything in your bag that weighs you donw.
+Be very careful about the weight of the things you buy, if you will be carrying them even a short while, and ruthlessly prune or upgrade anything in your bag that weighs you down.
 If it costs money I'm sure there are meals at restaurants you can skip, because not much tastes as good as not hauling crap around.